Updated: Sept. 21, 2022. Code examples have been updated after noticing some issues.

 This command says to create a video showing each photo for 5 seconds (-framerate 1/5).
 The order of the photos wasn’t important.

-Disclosure: I found the above script somewhere on the internet, but I don’t remember where.
-You might want to change the output framerate to 25 or 30 … change fps=8 to fps=25 or 30 … but fps=8 worked for me and all that happens in the photos are duplicated to get the frames per second.
+You might want to change the output framerate to 25 or 30 … change fps=8 to fps=25 or 30 … but fps=8 worked for me and all that happens in the photos are duplicated more often to get the frames per second.

 There also are other ways to combine a series of photos, particularly ones with sequentially numbered filenames.